What can I expect before, during, and after the program?

-Program Coordinators: Each partner hostelling association has a dedicated staff person or volunteer responsible for IOU Respect who will communicate regularly with the Team Leaders to support the program and the participants of their country.
+Program Coordinators: Each partner country's hostelling association has a dedicated staff person or volunteer responsible for IOU Respect who will communicate regularly with the Team Leaders to support the program and the participants from their country.

 How do I get to the program site?